liferay-search/liferay-docs/en/deployment/articles/04-securing-liferay/09-cas-authentication.markdown

 **Enabled:** Check this box to enable CAS single sign-on.

 **Import from LDAP:** A user may be authenticated from CAS and not yet exist in
-@product@.
-Select this to automatically import users from LDAP if they do not exist in @product@.
+@sharepoint@.
+Select this to automatically import users from LDAP if they do not exist in @sharepoint@.
 For this to work, LDAP must be enabled.

 The rest of the settings are various URLs with defaults included.
 Change *localhost* in the default values to point to your CAS server.
 When you are finished, click *Save*.
-After this, when users click the *Sign In* link, they are directed to the CAS server to sign in to @product@.
+After this, when users click the *Sign In* link, they are directed to the CAS server to sign in to @sharepoint@.

 For some situations, it might be more convenient to specify the system configuration via files on the disk.
 To do so, create the following